The 4 Best Small Printers of 2025

 1. Best Small Printer

 The best small printer we've tested is the Epson EcoTank ET-2800, also sold as the Epson EcoTank ET-2803 at Walmart and Target.
-It's an all-in-one inkjet supertank model and the best small home printer for households that print a lot due to its high page yields and low cost-per-print.
-While it isn't the smallest printer, it's quite compact for storage and offers a great balance of features and performance for its size.
+This all-in-one inkjet supertank model is the best small home printer for households, thanks to its high page yields and low cost-per-print.
+While it isn't the smallest printer, it's pretty compact for a supertank and offers a great balance of features and performance for its size.
 Printed documents look sharp, and photos are fairly color-accurate and detailed, albeit slightly grainy.
-The flatbed scanner produces great, vivid-looking scans; however, know that the image processing boosts the color contrast and saturation, so scans aren't particularly color accurate.
+The flatbed scanner produces vivid-looking scans; however, there's no automatic feeder or duplex scanning support.

 2. Best Budget Small Printer